Chris56974/Pethreon/LEARNING.md

 ### Using AI to find the right responsive design

-I spent a lot of time playing around with font-sizes.
+I spent a lot of time playing around with different sizes in CSS.
 I was tweaking the same stuff over and over again passing in different numbers each time.
-It almost felt like I could train a model to pass in the numbers for me until it finds the right allocation.
-I seen some examples online use this...
+For some reason, I got the impression that I could train a model to find the right size for me by feeding it an image that had the correct sizing.
+I know some frontend testing tools can take screenshots of your application.
+It's likely that I'm doing something wrong with CSS though due to lack of experience.

 ```scss
 /* Uses vh and vm with calc */